Asiimwe8642/R-codes-used-to-analyse-data-for-Research-project/README.md

 These are the R codes I used to analyse data on my research project entitled "Effect of animations on cognitive engagement, academic achievement and attitude towards biology.

-The data sets are in the three folders, I.e academic achievement, attitude, and coginitive engagement
+The data sets are in the three folders, i.e., academic achievement, attitude, and coginitive engagement

-THe Rcode are available on the files with .r extension
+THe Rcode are available on the files with respective .r extension